GrinonBarrett/Taksidos/Core Rules/Creatures/Legendary Creatures/Dragons/Arloukuazh.md

  • Slam: He may use any part of his body to strike a foe within 4 yards.
 This is a melee bare attack.

- • Bite: He may slash at foes with one of his forward claws within 3 yards.
+ • Claw: He may slash at foes with one of his forward claws within 3 yards.
 This is a melee slashing attack.

  • Bite: He may perform a single bite against a foe within 3 yards.
 This is a melee bite attack.